MicrosoftDocs/powerapps-docs/powerapps-docs/developer/apply-business-logic-with-code.md

+---
+title: Apply Business Logic with code | Microsoft Docs
+description: Learn how developers can use code to apply business logic to model apps.
+services: ''
+suite: powerapps
+documentationcenter: na
+author: JimDaly
+manager: faisalmo
+editor: ''
+tags: ''
+ms.service: powerapps
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 02/26/2018
+ms.author: jdaly
+---
 # Apply Business Logic with code

 Whenever possible, you should first look to applying one of several declarative process options when a requirement involves defining business logic.
+See [Customization Guide: Create custom business logic through processes](/dynamics365/customer-engagement/customize/guide-staff-through-common-tasks-processes)

 When a declarative process doesn’t meet a requirement, as a developer you have several options.
 This topic will introduce common options to write code.

 ## Create a workflow extension